-Autumn and Spring camera monitoring, baiting and trapping has now been completed for 2019 and 2020 with some preliminary results.
+Autumn and Spring camera monitoring, baiting and trapping has now been completed for 2019 and 2020 and Autumn 2021 with some preliminary results.

-For the period before baiting and after the program finished in September 2019 there was an overall 71% reduction in the number of foxes per camera trap night and an overall 50% reduction in the number of cats per camera trap night.
+For the period before baiting and after the first program finished in September 2019, there was an overall 71% reduction in the number of foxes per camera trap night and an overall 50% reduction in the number of cats per camera trap night.
 The second program finished in April 2020 and included areas within City of Albany which showed on average a reduction of 67% foxes and 19% feral cats.
 The Autumn 2020 program showed a 72% reduction in foxes and 76% reduction in feral cats.

 Autumn and Spring distance sampling for 2019 and 2020 and Autumn 2021 has completed.
 Western Ringtail Possum population estimates will be generated using distance sampling, a robust and widely-used statistical method that has been employed by TCG.
 Line-transects are walked at a steady pace and the perpendicular distance from the transect recorded for any Western Ringtail Possum sighted.
 Data modelling will follow to estimate populations in WCHNP.

 Total area for fox shooting on private land as of November 2019 is 3200ha.

-Reporting for baiting and trapping in the first two years in West Cape Howe National Park are available: West Cape Howe National Park Report – April 2020, West Cape Howe National Park Report (Nov 2019).
+Reporting for baiting and trapping in the first three years in West Cape Howe National Park and City of Albany are available: